jerrinot/subzero/README.md

 version of Hazelcast.

 ### Maven Configuration
-The project is currently not in Maven Central Repository.
-You can use awesome [JitPack](https://www.jitpack.io/) service for simple integration into your project.
+The project is currently not in the Maven Central Repository.
+You can use the awesome [JitPack](https://www.jitpack.io/) service for simple integration into your project.

 #### How to configure Maven to fetch SubZero from JitPack: